 Given the great distances involved in Australian wool production, testing, and on-ship export, and Australia's strict biosecurity standards, ready traceability is a critical for the industry.

-Ultimately, each bale of fresh wool is traceable to the farm of origin, through a combination of the industry Wool Classer Specification, individual bale numbering and bale labels, and property identification detail.
+Traditionally, each bale of raw wool is traceable to the farm of origin, through a combination of the National Wool Vendor Declaration (NWD), Wool Classer Specification, individual bale numbering and bale labels, and property identification detail.